Real Estate Marketing Plan

 To sum it up, develop your real estate marketing plan, create your assets and publish them on your own webpage before publishing elsewhere.

-If We Listing Your Home
+If We are Listing Your Home

 We create a property web page for all our client listings on our own site.
 The benefit is, our site is already ranked in the search engines for our local area, so that's automatically a huge benefit for our clients.
-For local neighborhoods and communities, we even outrank the big sites like Zillow!
+For local neighborhoods and communities, we even outrank everyone, including the big nationwide sites like Zillow!

 Other Options Instead of a Property Website